MathewHDYT/Unity-Data-Manager/README.md

 ```

 **When to use it:**
-WHen you want to delete a file and unregister it from the environment, if it is for example no longer needed.
+When you want to delete a file and unregister it from the environment, if it is for example no longer needed.